wasp-ed/moduler/modul1.en.md

 **Data**  – Information that is registered somewhere.

-**Training data**  – Data provided for training the systems in machine learning.

 **Algorithm**  – A sequence of instructions.
 Roughly like a recipe for baking.

+**Model** - The part of the software that is used to solve the problem, for example make a prediction.

+**Training data**  – Data provided for training the model in machine learning.

 **Machine learning**  – An important subfield within AI.
 Systems that get better at a given task as the amount of experience and data increases.
 It is divided into the following three main areas: